A quadratically enriched count of rational curves: Introduction

 So, in the special case that $A_1,\ldots,A_n = \po \in H^{2r}(X)$ are the Poincar\'e dual of the point class, the Gromov-Witten invariant $GW_{g,\beta}(A_1,\ldots,A_n)$ is the virtual degree of the total evaluation map

-If we take $X = \PP^2$ and $\ell \in H_2(X;\Z)$ the class of a line, then $N_d = GW_{0,d\ell}(\po^{\otimes n}).$
+If we take $X = \PP^2$ and $\ell \in H_2(X;\Z)$ the class of a line, then $N_d = GW_{0,d\ell}(\po,\ldots,\po)=GW_{0,d\ell}(\po^{\otimes n}).$

 Over the real numbers $\bbb{R}$, it is no longer true that the number of real degree $d$ rational plane curves passing through $3d-1$ real points is independent of the general choice of points.
 For example, there can be $8$, $10$, or $12$ real rational cubics passing through $8$ real points~\cite[p.
 55]{Degtyarev-Kharlamov}.
 However, Degtyarev-Kharlamov~\cite[Lem.
-4.7.3]{Degtyarev-Kharlamov} showed that the number of such cubics with a node where two real branches intersect minus the number with a node where two complex conjugate branches intersect is always $8.$ Welschinger showed the invariance of a signed count of rational plane curves over $\R$ of degree $d$ passing through $3d-1-2m$ real points and $2m$ pairs of complex conjugate points.
+4.7.3]{Degtyarev-Kharlamov} showed that a certain difference is always $8$: a real node can have two real branches or the branches can be complex conjugate.
+The number of real rational cubics whose node has two real branches minus the number whose node has complex conjugate branches is always $8.$ Welschinger showed the invariance of a signed count of rational plane curves over $\R$ of degree $d$ passing through $3d-1-2m$ real points and $2m$ pairs of complex conjugate points.
 The sign with which a curve contributes to the count is given by the parity of the number of nodes where two complex conjugate branches intersect.
 More generally, he showed~\cite{Welschinger-invtsReal4mflds,Welschinger3d} the invariance of analogous counts of real $J$-holomorphic spheres on real symplectic manifolds of dimensions $4$ and $6$.
 In algebraic geometry, this corresponds to counting real rational curves on real surfaces or threefolds.